US halts test of Trump-touted hydroxychloroquine for COVID-19 patients

 Earlier this week, the World Health Organization said testing of hydroxychloroquine in its large multi-country trial of treatments for COVID-19 patients had been halted after new data and studies showed no benefit.

-The U.S. Food and Drug Administration revoked its emergency use authorization for hydroxychloroquine to treat COVID-19 on Monday.
+The US Food and Drug Administration revoked its emergency use authorisation for hydroxychloroquine to treat COVID-19 on Monday.

 Trump had promoted the drug as a potential treatment, saying in March it could turn out to be "one of the biggest game changers in the history of medicine" when used in combination with the antibiotic azithromycin.